mpolden/atb/README.md

 * Node/stop IDs have changed so the old ones (e.g. `16011376`) cannot be used in version 2.
 * The `registeredDepartureTime` field may be omitted.
+* The `isGoingTowardsCentrum` field has moved to the departure object.

 Both version 1 and 2 of this API aims to be compatible with [BusBuddy](https://github.com/norrs/busbuddy) (which appears to be defunct).